Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

 **Analysis**:
 - The AUC-ROC score measures the models flexibility under various thresholds for its predictions.
 So the higher the AUC-ROC (with a max of 1) the more confident your model is in its predictions.
 - $AUC= 0.91$ shows the model has a high level of confidence on its predictions on the test data.
-Which is what we want because the models predictions will then likely be more stable and robust on unknown data.
+Which is is desired because the models predictions will then likely be more stable and robust on unknown data.

 Some sample model predictions are shown below:
 <div style="text-align: center;">